CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/wls.md

 ---

-The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
+The following steps describe how to update the Operaton artifacts on an Oracle WebLogic application server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.5 Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).
+If not already done, make sure to download the [Operaton Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).

 The update procedure takes the following steps:

-1. Uninstall the Camunda Applications and Archives
+1. Uninstall the Operaton Applications and Archives
-2. Replace Camunda Core Libraries
+2. Replace Operaton Core Libraries
-3. Replace Optional Camunda Dependencies
+3. Replace Optional Operaton Dependencies
-4. Maintain the Camunda 7 Configuration
+4. Maintain the OperatonConfiguration
 5. Maintain Process Applications
-6. Install the Camunda Archive
+6. Install the Operaton Archive
 7. Install the Web Applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

-# 1. Uninstall the Camunda Applications and Archives
+# 1. Uninstall the Operaton Applications and Archives

-First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Operaton web applications, namely the Operaton REST API (artifact name like `camunda-engine-rest`) and the Operaton applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).

-Uninstall the Camunda EAR.
+Uninstall the Operaton EAR.
 Its name should be `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

-# 2. Replace Camunda Core Libraries
+# 2. Replace Operaton Core Libraries

 After shutting down the server, replace the following libraries in `$WLS_DOMAIN_HOME/lib` with their equivalents from `$WLS_DISTRIBUTION/modules/lib`: